7 Great Medium Alternatives to Help You Make More Money Blogging

 For example, Substack is a great choice if your primary goal is to build a loyal readership.
 On the other hand, Newsbreak could be the best platform if you are looking to share a socio-political blog post or something to do with important issues in your community.

 Ultimately, when it comes to making money, you will have the most flexibility if you choose a platform like Ghost or WordPress.
-But these options take some serious work.
+But, unlike Medium, these options take some serious work.
 In order to see significant returns from blogging, you have to be willing to put in a lot of time and effort on things like keyword research and marketing yourself on social channels.

 Obviously, you can do all of the above with any Medium alternative, but some will be more suitable than others.

 One of the most direct comparisons when it comes to a Medium alternative is HubPages.
-The publishing platform has a built-in monetization program which means you don't really have to do anything besides create content in order to start earning.
+The publishing platform has a built-in monetization program which means you don't really have to do anything besides create content and publish articles in order to start earning.

 That said, don't expect to be making six-figures from your HubPages articles.
 On average, writers take two years to start seeing regular payouts from their content, and even then, most will only see $50-$100/month.